 The Company encourages members of the Board of Directors to attend the annual meeting of shareholders.
-All of the then-serving directors attended the 2017 Annual Meeting of Shareholders, except for Mr. Salcetti.
+All of the directors attended the 2019 Annual Meeting of Shareholders.

 Directors' Compensation

 Director compensation is reviewed and approved by the Board of Directors based on recommendations of the Compensation Committee of the Board.
 The Compensation Committee reviews director compensation annually in an effort to determine if the Company pays competitive compensation to attract and retain highly-qualified directors.